Independence

 Briefly describe the resulting tidy dataset.
 How many total observations exist?
 How many unique ZIP codes are included, and how many unique neighborhoods?

-Problem 2 – EDA and Visualization
+Problem 2 – Quality Control and EDA